sindresorhus/globby/readme.md

 Type: `number`\
 Default: `Infinity`

-Specifies the maximum depth of `.gitignore` file search relative to the start directory.
+Maximum depth to search for `.gitignore` files.

+- `0` - Only search in the start directory
+- `1` - Search in the start directory and one level of subdirectories
+- `2` - Search in the start directory and two levels of subdirectories

 ##### ignore